 Megan Casey, a Long Beach resident, says she’s seen new investments in the area.
 “We’re seeing a lot more people coming home,” she says, “and a lot of businesses are back.
 Now people are going out to restaurants and bars, and having a good time again.”

 The easiest way to get to Long Beach is by the Long Island Rail Road, which runs there on the hour.
-The LIRR sells packages for $22.75 that include roundtrip fare, discounted beach passes, and coupons for local vendors.
+The LIRR sells packages for $26.25 that include roundtrip fare from Penn Station or Atlantic Terminal, discounted beach passes, and coupons for local vendors.
 By car, the trip will also take about an hour (provided there’s no traffic).
-Note that to access Long Beach beaches, you’ll have to purchase a $15 daily beach pass, which is available at designated entrances only.
+Note that if you're not buying an LIRR package, you’ll have to purchase a $15 daily pass to access Long Beach beaches, which is available at designated entrances only.
 (Check the city’s official site for more info.)

 To reach Atlantic Beach to the west, or Lido Beach and Point Lookout to the east, a car may be your easiest—though not your sole—option.
 As an alternative, you can use the local, 24-hour Long Beach bus for $2.25, which has several routes that leave from the train station and stop in the city’s west end, Point Lookout, and more.